 What’s more, you can also use command hooks or an over the door closet organizer like this one from Amazon for your scarves, hats, and belts.
 Put one on the back of your closet or bedroom door or both depending on how many things you need to organize and maximize your available space.
 You can also use over the door shoe organizers like this one from Wayfair for sunglasses if you have a lot of pairs – the slots will protect them and you can get a clear view of your choices for each day.

-One of the most challenging things to organize is your shoes.
-Let’s face it, if you’re reading this site you probably own a decent amount of shoes with a range of sizes and shapes from strappy sandals to over the knee boots to sneakers and more.
+One of the most challenging things to organize are your shoes.
+Let’s face it, if you’re reading this site you probably own a decent amount of shoes with a range of sizes and shapes from strappy sandals to over-the-knee boots to sneakers and more.
 Which is why we tend to prefer open shoe organizers like this 4-tier stackable one in order to let your shoes breathe.
 Place larger pairs like tall boots on the top, flats on the bottom and you can still see all the pairs that you have on hand.